 4. Local Seafood

-Seafood is literally found all across the city with a variety of tasty stops that serve it.
-But I have two favourite places that are my go-to spots.
-One is Fishers if you’re out in Leith, and my other winner is Mussel Inn Seafood Restaurant.
+Seafood is literally found all across the city, but I have two go-to spots.
+One is Fishers if you’re out in Leith.
+The other winner is Mussel Inn Seafood Restaurant.
 Both of these restaurants specialise in seafood and are great at what they do!

 Fishers is an award-winning historic restaurant in a 17th-century watchtower, and their seafood platter is to die for.
-Mussell Inn is an award-winning restaurant with bistro vibes and lots of specials to offer new tastings.
-My absolute favourites are prawns and salmon, and I definitely suggest you try it too.
+Mussell Inn is an award-winning restaurant with bistro vibes and lots of specials offering new tastings.
+My absolute favourites are the prawns and salmon.

 Where to get it: Fishers or Mussel Inn Seafood Restaurant